heatherwang39/Fitpro/README.md

 - Get /user/:id
   - Retrieve the user with :id
--Post /user
+- Post /user
-  - Create a user with the user information in the body -Patch /user/:id
+  - Create a user with the user information in the body
+- Patch /user/:id
-  - Update a user with :id with user information in the body -Post /auth/login
+  - Update a user with :id with user information in the body
+- Post /auth/login
   - Login the user with credentials in the body
--Get /events
+- Get /events
   - Get all events
--Post /events
+- Post /events
-  - Create an event with event information in the body -Get /events/all
+  - Create an event with event information in the body
+- Get /events/all
   - Get all events relating to a user.
   - The user token should be provided in the header.
--Get /events/trainer
+- Get /events/trainer
   - Get all events where the user is the trainer in that event.
   - The user token should be provided in the header.
--Get /events/client
+- Get /events/client
   - Get all events where the user is the client in that event.
   - The user token should be provided in the header.
--Patch /events
+- Patch /events
   - Update an event.
 The updated information should be in the body.
--Post /workouts
+- Post /workouts
   - Create a new workout.
   - The workout information should be in the body.
--Get /workouts
+- Get /workouts
   - Fetch workouts that I created.
   - The user token should be provided in the header.
--Get /workouts
+- Get /workouts
   - Fetch a workout by id.
   - The workout id should be in the query.
--Patch /workouts
+- Patch /workouts
   - Update a workout.
   - The new information should be in the body.
--Get /trainers
+- Get /trainers
   - Retrieve a list of trainers.
--Get /mail
+- Get /mail
   - Get mail belonging to the user.
   - The user token should be provided in the header.
--Post /mail
+- Post /mail
   - Create a mail.
   - The relevant information should be in the body.
   - The user token should be provided in the header.
--Post /users/:id/client
+- Post /users/:id/client
   - Add a user :id to the client list of a user.
   - The user token should be provided in the header.